-Every short story should be titled, “Electric Cooperatives — Building a Brighter Tennessee.”
+Every short story should be titled, “Co-ops Connect”

-Write a short story explaining how electric co-ops are “Building a Brighter Tennessee” through investments in energy, education, broadband, economic development and more.
+The energy provided by electric co-ops has far-reaching impacts on Tennessee.
+Write a short story explaining how “Co-ops Connect” Tennessee communities with energy, education, broadband, economic development and more.

 Submissions must not exceed 900 words, including articles ("a," "an" and "the").
 The exact word count must be included on your cover page.

 Your teacher will give you the deadline for turning it in to him/her.
 He/she will grade the stories and return the best 4-5 to the students who wrote them to make corrections.
 These top stories from each high school will be turned in to SVEC without names for judging.
 After being judged by a panel of judges, the co-op will contact the teacher to identify the winners.

 A first, second and third place winner will be named from each school.
 The first place winner will receive an all-expense paid trip to Washington, D.C.
 June 2022 as a participant in the National Rural Electric Cooperative Association's Washington Youth Tour.
 The second place winner will receive $250 and third place winner will receive a $100 cash prize.

 One story will be selected from the seven first-place stories to be entered in the state-wide contest.
 The awards at the state level are college scholarships - $3000 for 1st, $2000 for 2nd and $1000 for 3rd.
 Delegates who stay engaged and active with their local co-op in the year following the Youth Tour have a chance to win a $10,000 scholarship to the college or trade school of their choice.

 Be creative in your writing, utilizing the information in the booklet you received from your English teacher and your own distinctive voice.
 Write concisely, making each word or phrase work to support your theme.
 Establish this theme early and refer back to it throughout your story.
 As always, use correct grammar.
 Your writing will be judged on the three factors below.